lecode-official/mvvm-framework/Documentation/QuickStart.md

 ## The Dialog Service

 There is another useful service that the MVVM Framework has in store for you: the `DialogService`.
-The `DialogService` provides an easy to use API for using the various dialogs, e.g. message box, open file dialog, and open directory dialog, that Windows offers.
+The `DialogService` provides an easy to use API for the various dialogs, e.g. message box, open file dialog, and open directory dialog, that Windows offers.

 In this last section we want to use the dialog service to ask users if they really want to cancel the creation of a todo list item.
-By now you probably know the drill, in order to use the `DialogService` you have to bind it to the [Ninject](https://github.com/ninject/Ninject) kernel in the `OnStartedAsync` method of the
+By now you probably know the
+drill: in order to use the `DialogService` you have to bind it to the [Ninject](https://github.com/ninject/Ninject) kernel in the `OnStartedAsync` method of the
 `App` class.
 Just add the following line to the `OnStartedAsync` method:

 ```csharp